 Search engines such as Google can give you a general idea of the organisations you’re competing against.
 Just use a search term you might use to identify yourself and see what appears.
 These results can be narrowed down using location-specific elements or – if nothing appears – broadened out with more industry-specific terms.
 For example, a car dealer based locally could identify competitors by searching for ‘used cars Manchester’.
 Just bear in mind that this general search is an inferior method compared to a data-led approach.

 As marketing professionals, data should be at the forefront of everything we do.
 Gut feelings can only get you so far and must be eventually replaced with statistics.
 There are a range of tools out there which can be used to identify competitors – such as Semrush or Stat – and these can provide valuable insights.
-As well as identifying your competitors, the data these tools provide could help provide the backbone of your marketing strategy and be a good starting point for your content research project.
+As well as identifying your competitors, the data these tools could help provide the backbone of your marketing strategy and be a good starting point for your content research project.

 What can I learn from competitor content?